Leo3418/leo3418.github.io/collections/_gta-online-guides/en/purchases/apartment-locations.md

 Del Perro Heights, you can expand your GTA Online business empire from here and get quick access to them.

+For Cayo Perico Heist grinders, this is probably the most suitable high-end Apartment.
+Because it is the closest high-end Apartment to the ocean, it also has the shortest distance to a Kosatka spawn point, meaning that if you request your Kosatka outside your Apartment, Del Perro Heights allows you to reach your Kosatka in shortest time.

-One caveat for this building is that it is not a good location for Heists.
+One caveat for this building is that it is not a good location for the original Heists.
 When a Heist begins, the team will exit the Apartment where the host started it, and their vehicles are parked to the side of nearby roads, as shown [here](https://youtu.be/icSO9WL8h1A?t=13).
 In front of Del Perro Height's entrance is a small garden with stairs and barriers, so it will take time for your teammates to reach their cars.
 What makes things even worse is that